glua/gm_glsock/Release/readme.txt

 ---------------------------------
 Windows:
     Unloading the module may cause a delay due to the io_service not being shutdown properly, blame Boost.
     Actually, disable IOCP when building boost, that fixes it.
+Default build comes with IOCP disabled.

 Linux:
     Boost is now statically linked, theres still some problem with libstd++.6.so, you have to wipe it from